kent-map/chirpy/_posts/2021-01-07-20c-jarman-biography.md

 ---
 title: Derek Jarman
-description: "Painter, poet and film-maker Derek Jarman spent his final years at Prospect Cottage in Dungeness, where he created a garden that would serve as both “therapy and pharmacopoeia.”
+description: Painter, poet and film-maker Derek Jarman spent his final years at Prospect Cottage in Dungeness, where he created a garden that would serve as both “therapy and pharmacopoeia.
 author: Jeremy Page
 date: 2021-01-07
 categories: [ 20c ]